lost0427/amur-class-management-system-backend/src/routes/README.md

 所有的后端功能都在 /api 下。

 - NO POST /login
-- U POST /password
+- U PUT /password
   - change password of a user himself, need a current password.
+- A GET /student/:student_id/password_reset_key
+  - request a password reset key of the student. (frontend url)
-- A POST /student/:student_id/password
+- NO POST /student/:student_id/password_reset
-  - change password of a student.
+  - reset password of the student. (post new password and a key)
+- U GET /logout

 - AU GET /self
   - A: get admin info